zerodevapp/sdk/examples/alchemy-daapp/README.md

 ## Contributing
 We welcome contributions to the examples/alchemy-daapp repo!
 If you would like to contribute, please follow these steps:

+**This repository follows an MIT license**

 1. Clone the repository
 2. Create a new branch for your changes
 3. Make your changes and commit them
-4. Push your changes to the repository
+4. Push your changes to your forked repository
-5. Submit a pull request to the examples/aa-SDK repo
+5. Submit a pull request to the examples/aa-sdk repo

 Please ensure that your code follows our coding standards and that you have added appropriate tests for your changes.
 We appreciate your contributions and look forward to working with you.

-**This repository follows an MIT license**